 - Go to File and select Preferences and paste the link “https://arduino.esp8266.com/stable/package_esp8266com_index.json” in Additional Board Manager URLs to add the ESp8266 Board.
 Open Boards Manager from the Tools menu and type esp8266 to install the esp8266 platform.

-- For programming the ESP8266 module, three unique identities are required from the cayenne website.
-These are name, MQTT user name, MQTT password, and client ID.
+- For programming the ESP8266 module, three unique identities are required from the Cayenne website.
+These are the name, MQTT user name, MQTT password, and client ID.
 After connecting to a network these IDs help to communicate the device with it.

-- To connect to the local WiFi network requires WiFi SSID and password.
+- Connecting to the local WiFi network requires WiFi SSID and password.

-- Before compiling and load the code to this module, we have to install the Adafruit sensor library, Cayenne-MQTT-ESP8266 library and DHT library.
+- Before compiling and loading the code to this module, we have to install the Adafruit sensor library, Cayenne-MQTT-ESP8266 library and DHT library.

 To add these libraries to Arduino IDE, go to Sketch – Include Library – Add .zip Library – locate and install files.